Arno0x/TwoFactorAuth/readme.md

 Features
 -----------

-TwoFactorAuth uses a SQLite3 database for it's users database, but this can be easily changed by changing the **/twofactorauth/lib/DBManager.php** class to use any other database type.
+TwoFactorAuth uses a SQLite3 database for it's users database, but this can be easily changed by overiding the **/twofactorauth/lib/DBManager.php** class to use any other database type.

 The following features are available: